michael-a-green/Metis_Project2/README.md

 * `Michael_Green_Metis_Project2.pptx`: Presentation of this project in Powerpoint format
 * `mymovie.py`: Module that contains a class definition required to run `Project2.ipynb`
 * `conda_requirements.yml`: YML file you can use to setup the virtual environment required to run the project.
+* `investigate_imdb_data_scrape_quality.ipynb`: A jupyter notebook I used to investigate issues I encountered while scraping IMDB.
+This notebook is not required for the project.

 ## Steps to reproduct this project